sruffner/XSort/xsort/assets/views.md

 #### Algorithm
 By design **XSort** only computes mean spike waveforms -- aka _spike templates_ -- on a maximum of 16 channels "near" the unit's primary channel; call this the unit's _**template channel set**_.
-If N<=16 analog channels were recorded, then all units will have the same templates channel set. **PCA is restricted to a unit's template channel set to keep the computation time and memory usage reasonable.** This is very important for recording sessions with hundreds of analog channels.
+If N<=16 analog channels were recorded, then all units will have the same template channel sets. **PCA is restricted to a unit's template channel set to keep the computation time and memory usage reasonable.** This is very important for recording sessions with hundreds of analog channels.